kmwright1/kmwright1.github.io/index.md

 ## About My Project

 For my 2020 DREU Project I am creating an immersive virtual reality environment.
 Virtual Reality is known for being immersive and can provide a hands on learning experience.
 This virtual reality simulation will be used to not only help others but to also create new studies.
 I am using Unity to build this virtual environment.
 I will also be using an Oculus Quest to test out my virtual reality environment.
+I am working along side of Nyala Jackson, who is also an undergraduate student researcher.
+She is creating her virtual reality environment using React360.
 Below I have provided a few of my project goals and a link to my final report.

 **Project Goals:**
 * Create plain VR Environment in Unity.